Christian communism: Relation with Marxism

 Christian communists may or may not agree with various parts of Marxism, such as on the way a socialist or communist society should be organized.
 Christian communists also share some of the political goals of Marxists, for example replacing capitalism with socialism, which should in turn be followed by communism at a later point in the future.
 The young Louis Althusser and Denys Turner are among Christian or Christianity-influenced philosophers who asserted the coherence of Christianity and Marxism.
 Althusser said: "I became communist because I was Catholic.
 I did not change religion, but I remained profoundly Catholic.
-I don't go to church but this doesn’t matter; you don't ask people to go to church.
+I don't go to church but this doesn't matter; you don't ask people to go to church.
 I remained a Catholic, that is, an internationalist universalist.
 I thought that inside the Communist Party there were more adequate means to realize universal fraternity."
+In 1960s Communist Czechoslovakia, dialogue between Marxist and Christian philosophers and theologians was co-organized at Charles University by Milan Machovec in Czech and German, with notable participants including Ernst Bloch and Erich Fromm.

 Roland Boer, the son of a Presbyterian minister, said: "There is a tradition within Marxism of engagement with religion that is usually characterised as atheistic and disinterested, but I argue there is a continuous stream of major Marxist figures who have written on questions of religion and engaged specifically with the Bible or with theological debate.
 Some people contend that Marxism borrowed its main ideas from Christianity and Judaism and reconstructed them as secular ideology, but I think that is extremely simplistic – the relationship is much more complex."
 About Karl Marx's famous quote about religion being the "opium of the people", he argues it has been largely misinterpreted, and that at that time opium was both valued and denounced for its medicinal qualities and its addictive potential.
 He said: "That ambivalence over religion is really what is embodied in Marx's metaphor, rather than the notion that it is just a drug that dulls the senses and makes you forget your suffering."
 About Christian communism, he said: "The Christian communist tradition is what really interests me and keeps me involved with religion.
 I am fascinated by the radical, revolutionary dimension of Christianity."